IIOT – Industrial Internet of Things

 Raspberry Pi is a hugely popular platform in Internet of Things projects, and it’s easy to see why: it offers a complete server, in a tiny form, and all for a very low cost.
 The good news is that the traditional limitations of Pi in industry don’t have to be prohibitive to its use in IIoT applications.
 The BB-400 Industrial Edge Controller equips the compute module with hardware fit for purpose, an industrial Raspberry Pi eliminating the need to gamble with a system that doesn’t meet specs.

-To collect data on the high-speed plasma jets that are squirted out of black holes, the Global Jet Watch team rely on IIoT-ready modules.
-Our devices can withstand the harsh temperatures to reliably facilitate integration between the control panel in Oxford, UK and the observatories thousands of miles away.
+To collect data on the high-speed plasma jets that are squirted out of black holes, the Global Jet Watch team rely on IIoT-ready brainboxes, able to withstand harsh temperatures to reliably facilitate integration between the control panel in Oxford, UK and the observatories thousands of miles away.

 3 Fortune Business Insights via Comparitech